boeglinw/LabTools3/README.md

 Version 1.1.3.15: contination lines enabled in parameter file by endine line with "\" or ",""

 Version 1.1.3.16: Corrected bug in histo.rebin. gen_fit allows control of relative step size using the diff_step keyword.
 It is also possible to supply a list of functions to calculate the parameter derivatives.
 This helps with numerical accuracy in the minimization process (see gen_fit documentation)

+Version 1.1.3.17: Histogram window settings are now also saved to data file.
+Replace equal sign with colon in histogram title in get_spectrum.

+Version 1.1.3.18: Added plot_guess function to histo.
+This makes it easy to plot fit functions with guessed parameters.